 Chris Cleave begins this war novel with page after page of lighthearted and relentless repartee.
 At the outbreak of war, Tom thinks himself possibly "the only man in London who did not think the war was an unmissable parade lap."
 Raised to the post of running a school district, he reflects that he "might celebrate the promotion if he didn't have the gift for noticing that the schools were empty."

 Tom's friend and flatmate, Alistair, restored paintings for the Tate before the museum's treasures were trucked to Wales and hidden in a mine shaft for the duration.
-On hearing that Alistair has signed up, Tom gives him a jar of blackberry jam freshly made with wild fruit and the last of their sugar ration.
-When his friend vows to "lay it down" to "open together at war's end," the reader knows that jar of jam will return, sadly not shared by the two pals in peacetime.
+On hearing his friend has signed up, Tom gives him a jar of blackberry jam freshly made with wild fruit and the last of their sugar ration.
+When his friend vows to "lay it down" to "open together at war's end," the reader fears that jar of jam will not be shared by the pals in peacetime.

 When her class is evacuated, she prevails on Tom to give her a job teaching the children who've been left behind, or sent back unwanted from the countryside.
 Some are physically disabled, and one child, eleven-year-old Zachary, is a black American with whom Mary forms an instant bond.